WANHO MANUFACTURING, LLC

 CODE OF BUSINESS CONDUCT AND ETHICS

-The Board of Directors (the “Board”) of WANHO (the “Company”) has adopted the following Code of Business Conduct and Ethics (the “Code”) for directors of the Company.
-This Code is intended to focus the Board and each director on areas of ethical risk, provide guidance to directors to help them recognize and deal with ethical issues, provide mechanisms to report unethical conduct, and help foster a culture of honesty and accountability.
-Each director must comply with the letter and spirit of this Code.
+The Board of Directors (the “Board”) of WANHO (the “Company”) has adopted the following Code of Business Conduct and Ethics (the “Code”) for directors, officers, and employees (“representatives”) of the Company.
+This Code is intended to focus the Board and each representative on areas of ethical and legal risk, provide guidance to representatives to help them recognize and deal with ethical issues, provide mechanisms to report unethical conduct, and help foster a culture of honesty and accountability.
+Each representative must comply with the letter and spirit of this Code.

 No code or policy can anticipate every situation that may arise.
-Accordingly, this Code is intended to serve as a source of guiding principles for directors.
-Directors are encouraged to bring questions about particular circumstances that may involve one or more of the provisions of this Code to the attention of the Chairman of the Board of Directors, the Chair of the Nominating and Governance Committee or the Presiding Director, each of whom may consult with inside or outside legal counsel as appropriate.
+Accordingly, this Code is intended to serve as a source of guiding principles for representatives.
+Representatives are encouraged to bring questions about particular circumstances that may involve one or more of the provisions of this Code to the attention of the Chairman of the Board of Directors, the Chair of the Nominating and Governance Committee or the Regulatory Compliance Director (CodeOfConduct@wanho.com), each of whom may consult with inside or outside legal counsel as appropriate.

 As used herein, the term “director” includes an entity where such director (or member of his or her immediate family) serves as an executive officer: